wikimatze/wikimatze.de/source/posts/talk-about-weechat-another-irc-client.html.markdown

 title: Talk about Weechat another IRC client
 nav: articles
 date: 2016-06-09
-description: Talk about Weechat another IRC client
+description: Talk about Weechat another IRC client.
+Follow me through my travel exploring the way to get Vim and Git running in a friendly coexistence.
+Here are the slides of the talk.
 categories: talk tool
 ---